Do you qualify for a Veterans Pension?

 The VA pays you the difference between your countable family income and the yearly income limit which describes your situation (see chart above).
 This difference is generally paid in 12 equal monthly payments rounded down to the nearest dollar.

 Pension Payment Example:

 Joe (a single veteran) has an annual income of $5,000.
 His annual income limit is $13,931.
 To determine Joe's pension subtract his annual income of $5,000 from the $13,931 income limit which gives him an annual pension rate of $8,931.
 This translates into a monthly pension check of approximately $744.25.

 How To Apply For Veteran's Pension

 You can apply online through the VA's website.

 Aid and Attendance or Housebound Veterans

-Aid and Attendance (A&A) is a benefit paid in addition to pension.
+Aid and Attendance (A&A) is a benefit paid in addition to a pension.
 This benefit can't be paid without eligibility to pension.
 A veteran may be eligible for A&A when: